Jane Pettigrew’s World of Tea

 The new edition of Roy Fong’s classic book is far from being just a reprint.
-As Fong points out in the preface, not only has the tea industry in China changed dramatically in the ten years since the first edition was published, but, inspired by input from readers around the world, much more is included about water, teaware, and the brewing process.
+As Fong points out in the preface, not only has the tea industry in China changed dramatically in the ten years since the first edition was published, but, inspired by input from readers worldwide, much more is included about water, teaware, and the brewing process.

 About the author: At age 6, on his way to school, Roy Fong would linger at a Hong Kong food stand where day laborers were making gongfu cha.
 Sometimes someone would offer him a cup, and he never forgot the wonderful aroma and taste.
 Roy Fong: A Chinese-American Journey

 Virginia Utermohlen | Tea: A Nerd’s Eye ViewThis is the perfect pick for the tea lover who revels in the science behind their favorite brews.
 Virginia Utermohlen Lovelace is a medical doctor who explains how the tongue perceives classic tastes, how aroma and flavor are linked, and many other intriguing processes of human flavor perception.